hassey13/stock-sim/README.md

 Stock Sim is a stock simulator that is connected to a live price feed of a simulated share of Button!
+It is built on React and has a server running Express and Socket.io to feed the price information.
 Users can purchase shares of the stock with their virtual wallet and trade for big gains!

+https://github.com/hassey13/stock-sim-server - Repo of the server

 My greatest strengths are learning technologies quickly, building components in React and managing state, and working collaboratively as well taking control of a project with little supervision.
 I would like to improve my ability to write complex SQL queries and management of databases.
 My ideal intern project would be building a new feature on both the front and back-end that would ultimately be a valuable contribution to the product and team.